 Recently they have developed an anti-bot AI to protect websites from brute-force attacks.
 After the release of this system, it has worked efficiently.

-They recently published the report of achievement of the Anti-bot AI system.
+They recently published the report on the achievement of the Anti-bot AI system.

 - Blocked 160 million bad bot requests.